mkocik/monorepo-rest-api-node-react-boilerplate/backend/README.md

 This is a lightning-fast API for handling requests from the front-end app.
 It is based on Node.js and TypeScript, and it's integrated with  [MongoDB](https://docs.mongodb.com/manual/administration/install-community/).
 It uses morgan as a logging middleware and helmet as a basic security guard.

 The config is handled by the `monorepo-boilerplate/config` package.
 If you need to change it, do it right there.
-But in case of a need to customize the config per API instance, there is `env.example` file, that you can rename to `.env` and use to override the config.
+But in case of a need to customize the config per API instance, there is an `env.example` file, that you can rename to `.env` and use to override the config.

 ## Table of Contents
 - [Prerequisites](#prerequisites)